davecoulter/YSE_PZ/docs/queries.rst

+.. _queries:

 ****************************
 Querying the YSE_PZ Database
 ****************************

-This is a quick overview for running querying the YSE-PZ database.
+This is a quick overview for running queries against the YSE-PZ database.

 Running Queries with SQL Explorer
 =================================

-:code:`YSE-PZ` uses :code:`SQL Explorer` <https://github.com/groveco/django-sql-explorer>
-to allow users to query its database.
-The link </explorer> allows users to see queries from other users and write their own.
+YSE-PZ uses `SQL Explorer <https://github.com/groveco/django-sql-explorer>`_ to allow users to query its database.
+The link `<http://127.0.0.1:8000/explorer>`_ allows users to see queries from other users and write their own (links assume the default URL for running the server locally).
 Please see additional documentation through the :code:`SQL Explorer` link.

-When writing a new query <explorer/new/>, the show schema button provides a way to view each database table for :code:`YSE-PZ`.
-However, because the :code:`YSE-PZ` model is complex, and we summarize the most useful transient tables below.
+When writing a new query `<http://127.0.0.1:8000/explorer/new/>`_, the show schema button provides a way to view each database table for YSE-PZ.
+However, because the YSE-PZ model is complex, and we summarize the most useful transient tables below.

 The YSE-PZ Data Model
 ---------------------

-The central table for transient data in YSE-PZ is the :code:`YSE_App_transient` table, which in turn is connected to a :code:`tags` model, a `host` model, and `photometry` and `spectrum` models.
+The central table for transient data in YSE-PZ is the :code:`YSE_App_transient` table, which in turn is connected to a :code:`tags` model, a code:`Host` model, and code:`TransientPhotometry` and code:`TransientSpectrum` models (photometry and spectrum models for host galaxies also exist).
 These relationships are summarized below.
-The :code:`tags` model exists such that YSE-PZ users can apply various tags to note attributes of objects that they are interested in through the :code:`detail` pages.
+The :code:`TransientTags` model exists such that YSE-PZ users can apply various tags to note attributes of objects that they are interested in through the :ref:`detail`.

 .. image:: _static/datamodel.png